I Help People Legally Change Their Name Or Their Child’s Name

 Thinking About Changing Your Legal Name In Texas?

 There are several reasons, in particular, why you might be contemplating a name change, such as:

 - You were not legally adopted, but would like to take your stepparent’s last name.

 - You were divorced and want to return to your maiden name.

 - You want to take your mother’s family name.

 When you decide that you want to legally change your name, a petition needs to be filed with the court.
 The courts require you to submit your fingerprints for a background check and explain to the judge the legal reasons why you want to change your name.

 Changing Your Child’s Name

 Whether you would like to change your child’s last name to match yours or would just like to change your child’s name, I can help you.
 I have helped many parents successfully negotiate through the legal process of changing their child’s name.
-Let us help you through the legal steps required to change your child’s name.
+Let me help you through the legal steps required to change your child’s name.

-Obtain Legal Counsel From an Experienced Family Law Attorney
+Obtain Legal Counsel From An Experienced Family Law Attorney